 For acquisitions with potential future contingent consideration payments, we assign a fair value to the contingent consideration and reassess this fair value quarterly.
 Increases or decreases based on the actual performance of the acquired company against the contingent consideration targets or other factors will cause decreases or increases, respectively, in our results of operations.
 These quarterly adjustments could have a material adverse effect on our results of operations.
-During 2021 and 2020, we incurred \$(8.2) million and \$5.3 million, respectively, of contingent consideration expense due to the change in estimated fair value of the earnout payments.
+During 2021, we incurred \$8.2 million of contingent consideration income due to the change in estimated fair value of the earnout payments.